LaQuay/marcvila.me/_hackathons/oncity-hackatown-2018.md

 Original description from the organizers:

 > ... design and implement innovative mobile, web or Cloud-based applications during a two days hackathon event!
 The BIG IOT challenge will provide technologies and mobility & environmental data to allow you to hack and play with parking, cars, environmental sensors, bicycles to develop sustainable and efficient way to live and travel in a smart city.

 > Hacking starts at 11:00 PM on Wednesday and ends at 14:00 PM on Thursday.

 ### The solution

 We have seen some apps that give the user the information of where we can park electric cars, but not always in real-time and without info of charging stations.
 So we thought, why don't we do that part of a service in an application?

-ON CITY is an application which consumes data from the BIGIoT MarketPlace.
-This data is treated and users can see Available Charging Stations to park their vehicles in a Map and in diferent cities.
+ON CITY is an application that consumes data from the BIGIoT MarketPlace.
+This data is treated and users can see Available Charging Stations to park their vehicles on a Map and in different cities.

 We have created two offering services in the BIGIoT MarketPlace with Barcelona Open Data and Brussels Open Data that gives us the real data.
-Then through the Marketplace we had developed an Android platform that shows a map with two points(origin and destination).
+Then through the Marketplace, we had developed an Android platform that shows a map with two points(origin and destination).
 The user will see motorbikes and car Available Charging Stations near the destination.

 <div style="text-align: center;">
 <img style="margin: 0 !important; float: left" src="/assets/img/hackathons/hackatown_2018/screen1.jpg" width="440"/>